jpbeaudet/routineHandler/README.md

 ```

 ## Basic Usage
-To use Routine-Handler, you'll first need to import the Routine and Evaluator classes:
+To use Routinejs, you'll first need to import the Routine and Evaluator classes:

 ```
 const { Routine, Evaluator } = require('routinejs');